 - See also:

-“To get back in you slide your toes in and then you jam your foot in the rest of the way by crushing the heel counter.
-I started to realize that maybe what we should do is design a shoe for that behaviour.”
+“To get back in, you slide your toes in, and then you jam your foot in the rest of the way by crushing the heel counter.
+I started to realize that maybe what we should do is design a shoe for that behavior.”

 The body of the shoe is also connected by a band that wraps from both sides of the toe and around the heel.
 Dubbed the “tensioner,” it acts as a giant rubber band and keeps tension in the shoe in both its open and closed state.

 According to Nike, the patent-pending design is catered to “the broadest range of active lifestyles possible,” whether it’s an athlete, a student, or a parent.

 Tonight Show host Jimmy Fallon, one of the first individuals to receive the shoe, also pointed out how valuable the design is to those who may face mobility or accessibility challenges.

 He was sent a pair of the Go FlyEase and shared a video on Instagram, displaying how one could step in and out of the shoe with relative ease.